Dasharo/docs/docs/unified-test-documentation/dasharo-performance/413-opnsense-vga-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BOV002.001 Boot OPNsense (VGA output) stable from Hard Disk after warm-boot
+## BOV002.001 Boot OPNsense (VGA output) stable from disk after warm-boot

 **Test description**

-This test aims to verify that OPNsense (VGA output) stable could be booted from the hard disk on the DUT after warm-boot.
+This test aims to verify that OPNsense (VGA output) stable could be booted from the disk on the DUT after warm-boot.
 The test is performed in multiple iterations.

 **Test configuration data**